iodigital-com/io-technology/data/blog/ng-mocks.md

     }

     /**
-     * OAuthService needs to be configured in order to use it's Single Sign-On feature */ private configureSSO() {
+     * OAuthService needs to be configured in order to use its Single Sign-On feature */ private configureSSO() {
         this.oauthService.configure(authConfig);